documents4j/documents4j/README.md

 -   MS Word is not running when the `LocalConverter` starts.
 This is in particularly true for MS Word instances that are run by another instance of `LocalConverter`.
 (Be aware that this is also true for instances running on a different JVM or that are loaded by a different class loader.)
+-   MS Word is properly activated and configured for the user running the JVM.
+MS Word does therefore not require any configuration on program startup.

 When these requirements are met, the construction of a `LocalConverter` is fairly easy.
 A preconfigured instance can be retrieved by calling the factory method `LocalConverter.make()`.
 A builder that allows for custom configuration is